Free AU shipping for orders $100+

 Nourishing your nails

-Get your Gel Nail Polish and Gel Nail Packs now, with free shipping with orders over $100 to Australia including Melbourne, Sydney, Brisbane, Perth, Adelaide and more!
-We also ship throughout New Zealand, Europe and the rest of the world.
+Get your Gel Nail Polish and Gel Manicure Kits now, with free shipping with orders over $100 to Australia including Melbourne, Sydney, Brisbane, Perth, Adelaide and more!
+We also ship throughout New Zealand, United States, United Kingdom, Canada, Europe and the rest of the world.

 Search our shop